pyros-dev/Pitch/PITCHME.md

 With recent python packages in ROS, I can :

-- turn rostful into a 'standard' python package
+- write rostful's `setup.py` the 'standard' way.
 - `import flask` and build a usual flask WSGI app.
-- release it for ROS.
+- package it and release it for ROS.
 - same for each dependency, *no fork needed*.